How to Deliver Effective Feedback with Self-Affirmation

 Self-affirmation research finds that when another aspect of our sense of self is affirmed, we become less defensive about information that threatens our self-views.
 This self-affirmation often comes in the form of endorsing important, personal values (e.g., kindness), or reflecting on times when we acted consistently with an important personal value.
 These seemingly simple efforts have real impacts, shutting down the threat/stress reaction in the brain.

 When we don’t feel threatened, we can absorb information that our actions are harmful and make necessary changes.
 This can reduce more short-sighted responses, such as self-handicapping, and even reduce workplace hostility.

-Great!
-So how do I help my employees self-affirm to give effective feedback?
+How do I help my employees self-affirm to deliver effective feedback?

 Your employees are complex individuals with self-views formed by a lifetime of experiences.
 Most want to do well, but also fear judgment and threats to these self-views.
 When you understand this, you can plan to deliver effective feedback in ways that achieve your supervisory goals, and help your employees grow in ways that should improve their workplace productivity.